-An Active-Passive Piezoelectric Absorber for Structural Vibration Control Under Harmonic Excitations With Time-Varying Frequency, Part 1: Algorithm Development and Analysis
+An Active-Passive Piezoelectric Absorber for Structural Vibration Control Under Harmonic Excitations With Time-Varying Frequency, Part 2: Experimental Validation and Parametric Study

 Contributed by the Technical Committee on Vibration and Sound for publication in the JOURNAL OF VIBRATION AND ACOUSTICS.
 Manuscript received Aug.
 2000; Revised July 2001.
 Associate Editor: L. A. Bergman.

 - Share Icon Share